Houses and Boarding

 Our happy and busy boarding houses have always been a key part of St Mary’s.
 Girls are stimulated and inspired throughout the whole week, creating a culture of independence, mutual support and close community.
 We offer a safe, caring and disciplined environment where girls can enjoy companionship, fun and a diverse programme of boarding activities during the week and at weekends.

 Boarding allows girls to explore a wealth of co-curricular opportunities.
 Pupils have the time and space to develop their own unique skills and talents and our experienced boarding staff enjoy accompanying the girls on this journey.
-Each boarding house has a dedicated and enthusiastic pastoral team which includes a Houseparent and two House Assistants; they are supported by the school nurses and wider pastoral team, including personal tutors.
+Each boarding house has a dedicated and enthusiastic pastoral team which includes Housemistresses and House Assistants; they are supported by the school nurses and wider pastoral team, including personal tutors.

 We are accredited for the Forces Continuity of Education Allowance and have a number of pupils from forces families.